 With local journalism in crisis, Northwestern University has assembled a team of experts in digital innovation, audience understanding and business strategy.
 The goal: reinvent the relationship between news organizations and audiences to elevate enterprises that empower citizens.

-Medill’s Spiegel Digital and Database Research Center, a leader in consumer and audience-based research on customer engagement that drives financial outcomes, will analyze anonymous data about reader’s engagement and subscription behaviors for more than 20 news outlets and has developed the pioneering Medill Subscriber Engagement Index.
+The Medill Spiegel Research Center, a leader in consumer and audience-based research on customer engagement that drives financial outcomes, has analyzed anonymous data about reader engagement and subscription behaviors for more than 20 news outlets and has developed the pioneering Medill Subscriber Engagement Index.

 The Northwestern Knight Lab, a leader in developing digital storytelling tools and platforms, will use data analysis from the Local News initiative to create new products, tools and approaches to strengthen local news organizations and better serve their audiences.